 Medford is a larger medium-sized city located in the state of Oregon.
 With a population of 79,805 people and 18 constituent neighborhoods, Medford is the eighth largest community in Oregon.

-Unlike some cities, Medford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Medford are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Medford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Medford is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Medford who work in office and administrative support (14.48%), sales jobs (11.50%), and food service (8.68%).

 The population of Medford overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Medford, 23.67% have at least a bachelor's degree.